-It doesn’t get easier than this, people!
-Feed a crowd or have yummy leftovers for the week’s lunches with this Chicken Bacon Ranch Potato Bake!
-This hearty main dish is baked in just one pan and loaded with bacon and chunky ranch flavored chicken breast all over roasted potatoes!
+Feed a crowd or have yummy lunch leftovers with this Chicken Bacon Ranch Potato Bake!
+This hearty main dish is baked in one pan and loaded with bacon and chunky ranch flavored chicken breast all over roasted potatoes!

 That’s where this Chicken Bacon Ranch Potato Bake comes in.
 This dish makes eight hearty servings, enough for a hungry family of six with a serving or two of leftovers for lunch.